JulieFunk/SLSA19notes/7November2019.md

 *“Has anyone here ever seen a steaming hot ass heap of compost before?”*

-She walked us through a ritual in which we grounded ourselves in ideas of life, death, and never-lived through ontologies of animism
+She walked us through a ritual in which we grounded ourselves in ideas of life, death, and never-lived through ontologies of animism.

 *  We discussed the ways that compost remediate the ecology